To ArXiv or not to ArXiv: A Study Quantifying Pros and Cons of Posting Preprints Online: Experiment design

 We now outline the design of the experiment that we conducted to investigate the research questions in this work.
-First, in Section~\ref{section:preliminaries} we introduce the two computer science conferences \ICMLyear{} and \ECyear{} that formed the venues for our investigation, and describe research questions Q1 and Q2 in the context of these two conferences.
-Second, in Section~\ref{section:experiment} we describe the experimental procedure.
-Finally, in Section~\ref{section:analysis} we provide the details of our analysis methods.
+In this section, we introduce the two computer science conferences \ICMLyear{} and \ECyear{} that formed the venues for our investigation, and provide details regarding the research questions posed in this work in the context of these two conferences and the experiments conducted therein.